 Co-designing with users

-Usability Testing
+Unmoderated Usability Testing

-Users who matched our target persona performed tasks with our prototype, and we used their insights to refine our designs.
+Once we had validated, high-fidelity screens, we built a prototype of the dashboard and key workflows for usability testing.
+5 participants who matched our target persona performed tasks with our prototype, and we used their insights to refine our designs.

 Reflection